 According to Knista Only 3 million users (out of the more than 700 million) share content on a weekly basis.
 This means that only about 1% of LinkedIn's 260 million monthly users share posts.
 There is thus plenty of opportunity.
 Flash forward to the present.
 After having numerous of my own personal storytelling posts go viral, I have found that there are specific types of posts that perform the best.
 These include:

-Static image posts – a post made of up of text copy and a photo.
+A post made of up of text copy and a photo.
 LinkedIn posts with images get 2x higher engagement than other types of posts.
 I like to use relevant hashtags at the end of my posts for added visibility.

-Video Posts – a post that is made up of text copy and a video.
+A post that is made up of text copy and a video.
 Video is great because it is not just visual, but audio as well.
 Because only 1% of people use LinkedIn as a actual social network with posts, there is a real growth opportunity.
 Just like the static post, I like to end my post with hashtags relevant to the topic.

 The great news for every person on any social platform is that they all have a unique story to tell even if they haven't started yet.
 I like to say that the fun part of social storytelling is pinpointing your story in a post, interweaving it with your dealership or business's culture, and then tie it back into a relevant social site like LinkedIn!